slang800/semantic-jade/README.md

-# Jade
+# Semantic-Jade

-  The jade template engine for node.js
+  The semantic-jade template engine for node.js

 ## Synopsis